-Limitations to Dr. Harris’ work have shown up too in Jo Curtin’s work, published in The Strad Journal: vide this page revealed by his his article on Strads.
+The profound limitations to Dr. Harris’ work have shown up too in Jo Curtin’s work, published in The Strad Journal: see this page and revealed by his his article on Strads.
 The effects of gluing each plate to the stiff bouts seems to dominate!

 As I said, I have concentrated on getting the tap tones of the plates where I want them, but tap-tones are just a part of the whole: the air volume, f-hole area, arching, body length, sound-post and bridge must all be right too.

 My findings so far are that Carleen Hutchins broadly got it right: if you set the Mode 5 tap tone of front and back with the belly just a few Hz below the back at 340 to 350 Hz (measured with low moisture content in the wood), your fiddle can turn out sounding good!

 To get more consistent results, especially helpful for beginners, the other change to traditional practice the Mr. Kreit introduces is measuring and setting what he calls the Coupling Frequencies.

 There are two Coupling Frequencies are the tap tones or resonant frequencies measured when

 1) just the back plate is glued onto the bouts (or garland) and without the neck attached, and then